ashaheed00/TicTacToe/README.md

 # TicTacToe
 ## Version UC2
-### player chooses letter and determines computer's letter based on that
+### Player chooses letter and determines computer's letter based on that